 On that same day, another flight crashed in Russia.
 All the 174 people on board died due to the crash.

-The Bhola cyclone hit Bangladesh on Friday the 13th in 1970.
+The Bhola cyclone hit Bangladesh on Friday the 13th of 1970.
 NBC News estimated 1,50,000 to 5,00,000 fatalities in Bangladesh.
 The cyclone is also widely believed as one of the major reasons behind the partition of East Pakistan (currently Bangladesh).

 Swedish flight DC-3 vanished in thin air and was never seen again on Friday the 13th, 1952.